 Memorial Day ceremonies planned

-Memorial Day is a day to honor the fallen men and women who gave their lives in service to our country.
+Several Memorial Day events will take place in Suffolk on Monday to honor the military men and women who died in service to our country.

 Email newsletter signup

 At the Horton ceremony, Gerald Soucheray, first vice commander of the American Legion Post 88, will be the master of ceremonies.
 The U.S. Coast GuardColor Guard will present the colors.
 “Taps” will be played, and wreaths will be placed.

 U.S. Navy Commander Ronald J. Kish, 52, will be the guest speaker.
 He grew up in Illinois and enlisted in the Navy in 1986.
 In 1993, he was commissioned as a Navy Supply Corps officer.
 He currently serves as officer in charge of the Navy-operated Air Mobility Command, Air Terminal, Norfolk, the Navy’s largest aerial and cargo port providing joint and interagency logistics and sustainment supporting warfighters throughout the world.
 He has deployed to Iraq, Afghanistan and Pakistan, among other countries.